 "A handsome, charismatic actor who has had difficulty finding film roles that suit him as well as his TV success. in Mad Men, Hamm is all he should be as the film's flawed hero, projecting a juicy combination of weakness and strength that involves us completely...
-As any fan of the Bourne films can attest, screenwriter Gilroy is a master at laying out a twisty plot, and Anderson directs with the kind of verve that enables almost all the twists to hit us work to date." - Adam Graham, The Detroit News
+As any fan of the Bourne films can attest, screenwriter Gilroy is a master at laying out a twisty plot, and Anderson directs with the kind of verve that enables almost all the twists to hit us with the force of surprise...
+Beirut is as relevant as it is entertaining, and it is very entertaining indeed." - Kenneth Turan, LA Times

-© SIFF FDDINF FLAMIN
+© SIFF FDDINF FL AMIN